n7tae/smart-group-server/README.md

 ### What's New

 Please note that not all minor bug fixes are listed.

+* **V# 210221** QuadNet has moved the IRC servers to ircv4.openquad.net for IPv4 and ircv6.openquad.net for IPv6.
+If you have `ircddb` entries in you configure file, **change them**.
+The default has been updated in this version.

 * **V# 210202** QuadNet no longer supports the SGS message for communication group status to the www.openquad.net Routing Group webpage.
 If you want to do this yourself, on your own website, you will have to write new CGroupHandler::updateReflectorInfo and CGroupHandler::logUser subroutines to send status info to your website.
 Alternatively you can also design a small application based on the code in the sgs-remote program to extract status information for a Smart Group and use that for your website.